Onshore vs Offshore Bonds

 |Tax on Capital Gains||Nil||20% tax less indexation relief||Nil||0%

 The fact that the income generated by offshore bonds rolls up without being taxed is very attractive, however the individual withholding tax also needs to be taken into consideration.
 Both types of bond will have management expenses to pay, an onshore fund has some tax to pay therefore these expenses can be offset; conversely an offshore bond has no tax to offset these expenses.

 Offshore Bonds provide the investor with the ability to defer and plan taxation.
-As financial planners, we use these structures facilitate fairly complex tax planning for our clients.
+As financial planners, we use these structures to facilitate fairly complex tax planning for our clients.

-Being able to hold asserts offshore and pay no tax on the capital increases or income distributions until a point in time specified by us, to fit around other controllable sources of income, is an invaluable tool.
+Being able to hold assets offshore and pay no tax on the capital increases or income distributions until a point in time specified by us, to fit around other controllable sources of income, is an invaluable tool.